New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 }

-After defining the GET API request and information parsing steps, we can close the google_jobs_api function definition and invoke it with the desired parameters.
-Let's test our first script and look for Software Developer listings in New York:
+After defining the GET API request and information parsing steps, you can close the google_jobs_api function definition and invoke it with the desired parameters.
+Let's test your first script and look for Software Developer listings in New York:

 def google_jobs_api(position='jobs', location="USA"):